aghelfi/HayaiAnnotation/README.md

 ### [Install R and Rstudio](https://posit.co/download/rstudio-desktop/)
 Open Rstudio
 Go to 'hayai' directory

 Load and Run the file Hayai_annotation_v3.R
-It will open a graphical interface, you may in a browser if you prefer.
+It will open a graphical interface, you may also open in the browser if you prefer.

 Select Protein or DNA, based on you FASTA file.
 Upload the FASTA sequences and click on 'Submit'.